Can Cannabis Improve Brain Health in Seniors?

 The researchers noted that they found very few studies exploring the effect of cannabis on cognition in humans, and the ones they did find had “low power due to small sample sizes.”

-One of these was a 2016 study that looked at cognitive performance in 11 patients prescribed medical marijuana for a variety of reasons.
+One of these was a 2016 study that looked at cognitive performance in 11 patients who got their medical marijuana card for a variety of reasons.
 Cognitive performance was measured before the start of their treatment and after three months of cannabis consumption.

 The authors found “some improvement in executive function, which according to the authors, could have been attributed to improvements in various symptoms,” like depression or sleep quality.
 However, a follow-up study including fMRI assessments and found “more normalized patterns of brain activation after 3 months of medical cannabis treatment.”

-Taken together, these findings suggest that cannabis may offer some hope in combatting age-related cognitive decline.
+Taken together, these findings suggest that cannabis may offer some hope in combating age-related cognitive decline.
+Cannabis doctors should take note, but more research is needed before cannabis can be effectively employed to manage age-related cognitive decline.

 Why Might Cannabis Benefit the Aging Brain?